Michelle Pearce, PhD

 Alejandro Chaoul, PhD

-Dr. Alejandro Chaoul, PhD, is an assistant professor and Director of Education, Integrative Medicine Program, Department of Palliative, Rehabilitation and Integrative Medicine at The University of Texas M.D.
-Anderson Cancer Center.
-He conducts research using mind-body techniques with cancer patients, holds group meditation classes for cancer patients and their support system, has a meditation clinic consultation as part of the Integrative Medicine Center, and directs the education programs.
+Dr. Alejandro Chaoul, PhD, is the Huffington Foundation Endowed Director of the Mind Body Spirit Institute at the Jung Center of Houston, bringing a new approach for helping healthcare professionals flourish by reducing stress and burnout, and improving health, resilience and nourish the human spirit.
+He is an adjunct professor and former Director of Education, Integrative Medicine Program, Department of Palliative, Rehabilitation and Integrative Medicine at The University of Texas M.D.
+Anderson Cancer Center, where he conducts research using mind-body techniques with cancer patients, held group meditation classes for cancer patients and their support system, a meditation clinic consultation as part of the Integrative Medicine Center, and directed the education programs.
 He is also an associate faculty member at The McGovern Center for Humanities and Ethics, where he teaches medical students in the areas of spirituality, complementary and integrative medicine, and end of life care.
 His research and publications focus on mind-body practices in integrative care, examining how these practices can reduce chronic stress, anxiety and sleep disorders and improve quality of life.
-He is the author of “Chod Practice in the Bon Tradition” (SnowLion, 2009) and has also published in the area of religion and medicine, medical anthropology and the interface of spirituality and healing.
+He is the author of “Chod Practice in the Bon Tradition” (SnowLion, 2009), “Tibetan Yoga for Health and Wellbeing” (Hay House, 2018) and has also published in the area of religion and medicine, medical anthropology and the interface of spirituality and healing.
 Dr. Chaoul is the instructor for the Introduction to Integrative Health and Biological and Body-Based Interventions course.